WebArena: Real Browser-Agent Tasks on Self-Hosted Sites

 The same CMU group released Visual WebArena (VWA) in early 2024 with 910 additional tasks that require interpretation of screenshots rather than parsed HTML.
 VWA uses the same four sites and the same success-function approach, but the agent must read a rendered page image to ground its action.
 This matters because many real-world browser agents (Anthropic Computer Use, OpenAI Operator, Google Project Mariner) work primarily from screenshots, not the DOM.

-VWA scores trail WebArena scores by 10 to 15 points across the frontier.
-Screenshot grounding remains the harder modality even for capable multimodal models.
-The gap has narrowed since VWA launched (initial frontier was around 30 percent VWA vs 40 percent WebArena; in 2026 it is around 50 percent VWA vs 60 percent WebArena) but has not closed.
+VWA scores trail WebArena scores across the field, and the gap has not closed: screenshot grounding remains the harder modality even for capable multimodal models.
 When choosing between the two for evaluation, the rule of thumb is: if your production agent consumes the DOM, quote WebArena; if it consumes screenshots, quote VWA.
+For current numbers on either, read the project sites rather than a copied table.

 Harness sensitivity and what it means for comparison